Beckforthey History, Family Crest & Coats of Arms

 Another 45 words (3 lines of text) are included under the topic Early Beckforthey Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Beckforthey family to the New World and Oceana
+Migration of the Beckforthey family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Beckforthey family emigrate to North America: John Beckford who settled in Jamaica in 1774; Edward Beckford who settled in Jamaica in 1661; Elizabeth Beckford settled in Maryland in 1677; and the aforementioned Peter Beckford who arrived in Jamaica in 1690.
 In Newfoundland, Robert Beckford was a boat keeper of St. John's in 1681.